methodicalcloud/everythingshouldbevirtual.com/_posts/2015/2015-04-22-logstash-vcsa-6-0.md

 ---
   title: Logstash - VCSA 6.0
-excerpt: "As I have begun upgrading portions of my lab to vSphere 6.x I came across the difference in parsing syslog messages from the new VCSA which was..."
 ---

-> **Note**: This post was published over 5 years ago and may contain outdated information.
-Tool versions, syntax, and best practices may have changed.
-Please verify current documentation before implementing.
-{: .notice--warning}

 As I have begun upgrading portions of my lab to vSphere 6.x I came across the difference in parsing syslog messages from the new VCSA which